jackrobertscott/oldies/README.md

 # oldies

-> Jack R. Scott's code from when I was learning how to code.
+> My code from when I was learning how to code.